SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/usability.md

 Examples:

-**Stay away from: **Do you currently have a case in the Probate and Family Court or are you planning to file one?
+**Avoid:** Do you currently have a case in the Probate and Family Court or are you planning to file one?

-**Consider: **Tell us about your cases \
+**Consider:** Tell us about your cases

 - [ ] I have a case in the Probate and Family Court now.